 Supplemental application (includes required supplemental short essay prompt)

 Following holistic review of all applications, 16 selected applicants will be invited to participate in a three-day weekend of required in-person interviews at the Winterthur Museum (generally scheduled for the second or third Thursday through Saturday each March).
 Reasonable costs for attending interview weekend are covered by the museum.

 All admitted students receive a fellowship that provides full tuition and an annual stipend.
-Application for the program/fellowship is through the University of Delaware’s Office of Graduate and Professional Education.
+Application for the program/fellowship is through the University of Delaware’s Graduate College.
 Consult the program’s website for current information.
-In order to be considered, all application materials, including GRE scores, must be received no later than January 4, 2022.
+In order to be considered, all application materials must be received no later than January 3, 2023.
 Admission is by fellowship only.